Yeshiva University's four campuses in New York City are spread across two boroughs:

 Washington Heights, near Manhattan's northern tip, is a lively and historic neighborhood that has had a vibrant Jewish community since the 1930s.
 The Heights (as it's also known) is home to Yeshiva University's Wilf Campus.

-Named in honor of the Wilf Family of New Jersey, this hub of Jewish education boasts Yeshiva College; Syms School of Business (men's division); Bernard Revel Graduate School of Jewish Studies; The Mordecai D. and Monique C. Katz School; Wurzweiler School of Social Work; Azrieli Graduate School of Jewish Education and Administration; Rabbi Isaac Elchanan Theological Seminary; Philip and Sarah Belz School of Jewish Music; and Yeshiva University High School for Boys/Marsha Stern Talmudical Academy.
+Named in honor of the Wilf Family of New Jersey, this hub of Jewish education boasts Yeshiva College; Syms School of Business (men's division); Bernard Revel Graduate School of Jewish Studies; Katz School of Science and Health Wurzweiler School of Social Work; Azrieli Graduate School of Jewish Education and Administration; Rabbi Isaac Elchanan Theological Seminary; Philip and Sarah Belz School of Jewish Music; and Yeshiva University High School for Boys/Marsha Stern Talmudical Academy.

 Our Manhattan locations also include the Israel Henry Beren Campus of Stern College for Women and Sy Syms School of Business (women's division), situated in midtown Manhattan and close to the Empire State Building and other New York City landmarks.
 Stanton Hall, the main Stern College building, is located at 245 Lexington Avenue (between 34th and 35th Streets).
 The Brookdale Center houses Benjamin N. Cardozo School of Law in Greenwich Village, one of the most historic neighborhoods in the city.